techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 ## Goal

-The goal of this exercise is to create a new device data model in the IoT Service cockpit, to onboard a new device with a sensor with SAP Gateway Cloud using MQTT protocol, to send data with Paho MQTT Client and finally to consume them via IoT Service Cockpit
+The goal of this exercise is to create a new device data model in the IoT Service cockpit, to onboard a new device with a sensor with SAP Gateway Cloud for MQTT protocol, to send data with Paho MQTT Client and finally to consume them via IoT Service Cockpit